kmadhok/Sql_Rag_Demo/SQL_RAG/rag_app/README.md

 - Node.js 18+ and npm
 - Python 3.10+
 - Docker and Docker Compose
-- Google Cloud credentials for BigQuery
+- Google Cloud credentials for BigQuery and Vertex AI (service account or ADC)
-- Gemini API key
+- Optional: Gemini API key (only if you choose public API mode)

 ### Environment Setup